What is a data allowance?

 How much data gets used up?

 Data is a very personal thing, but the basics are worth remembering.
+1GB of data equates to:

 - 3,000 web pages